Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Antigens are substances that stimulate your body's immune system.
-Certain types of cancer cells release the CA 19-9 antigen into the blood, where it can be measured with this test.
+Certain types of cancer cells send the CA 19-9 antigen into the blood, where it can be measured with this test.

 Antigens like CA 19-9 that give information about cancer are called tumor markers.
 This test is not used as a screening test for cancer.

-You may need this test if your doctor suspects that you might be at risk for cancer because of your symptoms or because you have a family history of cancer.
+You may need this test if your healthcare provider thinks you might be at risk for cancer because of your symptoms or because you have a family history of cancer.
 You may need this test as part of your diagnosis along with other tests.

 You may also need this test if you are having cancer treatment.
-It may be repeated every week or so to see how well treatment is working.
+It may be done every week or so to see how well treatment is working.

-You may also need this test if you have already been treated for cancer and your doctor wants to find out whether your cancer has come back.
+You may also need this test if you have already been treated for cancer and your provider wants to find out whether your cancer has come back.

 This test works best to help diagnose or make decisions about treatment for pancreatic cancer, but it may also be used for other cancers.

-Your doctor may also order tests to check for other tumor markers.
-Your doctor may also order imaging scans or other blood tests to learn about your cancer or to see whether you may have a noncancerous condition that causes a positive CA 19-9 blood test.
+Your healthcare provider may also order tests to check for other tumor markers.
+Your provider may also order imaging scans or other blood tests to learn about your cancer.
+These other tests can tell whether you may have a condition other than cancer that causes a positive CA 19-9 blood test.